TheCaptainCraken/blog/content/posts/atomic_habits/index.md

 ### Make it Obvious

 *Make it Obvious* involves **clearly stating your desires**.
-A practical approach is to document your intentions, such as specifying, "I will (BEHAVIOR) at (TIME) in (PLACE)."
-Another effective method is *habit stacking*: linking a new habit to one you already practice, like "After (HABIT YOU ALREADY DO), I will (NEW HABIT)."
-To break a habit, it's essential to raise awareness of the issue.
+A practical approach is to document your intentions, such as specifying, *"I will (BEHAVIOR) at (TIME) in (PLACE)".* Another effective method is *habit stacking*: linking a new habit to one you already practice, like *"After (HABIT YOU ALREADY DO), I will (NEW HABIT)".* To break a habit, it's essential to raise awareness of the issue.
 One effective way is to compile a list of all your habits, enabling you to see on paper what needs to change.
 Additionally, minimizing exposure can help; for instance, if you're trying to quit smoking, reduce your time around cigarettes or other smokers.

 ### Make it Attractive